Every parent gets worried if their child is a late bloomer i.e if their child has delayed milestones.

 Late Bloomers – My Child has Delayed Milestones

-Also, parents who are having their first baby and who do not have any other kid for their baby to look around or learn from should expect slightly delayed milestones compared to parents with a second or third baby, who can expect faster developmental milestones due to the right exposure provided by their first child.
+Also, parents who are having their first baby and who do not have any other child for their baby to look around or learn from should expect slightly delayed milestones compared to parents with a second or third baby, who can expect faster developmental milestones due to the right exposure provided by their first child.
 This is just the general thought and can vary slightly from child to child.

 The child is taking her time